rezwanhosseini/MotifDiff/README.md

 - ```--method```  is the method for normalizing the scores from scanning the sequence. could be "FABIAN", or "probNorm".
 - ```--nuc```  is to specify whether mono nucleotide models are used or di nucleotide, could be "mono", or "di".
 - ```--MaxScale``` is to specify whether to do the Max Scaling or not.
 Just passing the ```--MaxScale``` is considered True and not passing it is considered as False.
+- ```--norm``` is the normalizing parameters that's already been prepared for HOCOMOCOv11 Human TFBS PWMs and can be used here for faster implementation.
+The parameters for both mono nucleotide and di nucleotide models can be find here: https://www.dropbox.com/scl/fo/sqkltsnhdn2il7olab7vr/h?rlkey=0sj46r3xsq8dbudstezzc1khv&dl=0
 - ```--batch``` is the batch size. default is 128.
 - ```--window``` is the window size for the sequence around variants